Middle School Program

 Outside the Box, Outside the Classroom

-The Schoolhouse middle school program combines classroom offerings in the fundamentals—math, language arts, science, and social studies—with field-based activities in the broader community and in the natural world.
-We believe that open-ended, hands-on learning experiences lead to a lifelong curiosity and love
+The Schoolhouse middle school program combines structured academic learning in the fundamentals—math, language arts, science, social studies, and foreign language—with field-based activities in the broader community and in the natural world.

 Field experiences naturally interweave with classroom activities and spawn new